Maricao State Forest

-Maricao State Forest (Spanish: Bosque Estatal de Maricao) is a state forest located in the eastern Cordillera Central mountains of Puerto Rico.
-It is commonly known as Monte del Estado due to the fact that it was one of the first forest reserves in Puerto Rico to be designated a state forest in its official name.
+Maricao State Forest (Spanish: Bosque Estatal de Maricao) is a state forest located in the western Cordillera Central mountains of Puerto Rico.
+It is commonly known as Monte del Estado because it was one of the first forest reserves in Puerto Rico to be designated a state forest in its official name.
 With an area of 10803 acre, the Maricao State Forest is the largest of the 20 forestry units of the Puerto Rico state forest system.

 History

 The Maricao State Forest was created after a proclamation on December 22, 1919, by then Governor of Puerto Rico Arthur Yager.

 Geography

 The forest location makes its environment unique in Puerto Rico for its humid climate, its serpentinite soils and its high rate of animal and plant endemicity.
 The forest is located on the western region of the Cordillera Central of Puerto Rico and encompasses 10803 acre of land in a high rainfall area through the municipalities of San Germán, Sabana Grande and Maricao.